 What Are Common Alternator Failure Signs?

-How to Diagnosis a Bad Alternator?
+How to Diagnose a Bad Alternator?

 Will a Code Reader Tell Me if My Alternator Is Bad?